attack68/rateslib/docs/source/u_splines.rst

 *Rateslib* **recommends** the use of the :meth:`~rateslib.splines.evaluate` method, however, since this method will automatically choose the appropriate method above to call and return the value with the correct AD sensitivity.
+The *evaluate* method will also automatically handle the case of user injected :class:`~rateslib.dual.Variable` values as x-axis datapoints (note that *Variables* cannot currently be used to construct the spline coefficients - these must be well defined types for AD To operate correctly).

 .. list-table::